GMGI-Fisheries/resources/docs/Computing_NU.md

 ## Logging in

-Before creating an account with the NU Discovery Cluster, claim your Northeastern email and sponsored account.
+Before creating an account with the NU Discovery/Explorer Cluster, claim your Northeastern email and sponsored account.

 1. Log into (with the northeastern email and pw previously claimed): [Home - Northeastern Tech Service Portal](https://service.northeastern.edu/tech?id=tech_index_home).
 2. Navigate to [High Performance Computing - Northeastern Tech Service Portal](https://service.northeastern.edu/tech?id=sc_category&sys_id=43a3aef7db45cdd0ca10819b13961998).
 3. Request an account ([Research Computing Access Request - Northeastern Tech Service Portal](https://service.northeastern.edu/tech?id=sc_cat_item&sys_id=0ae24596db535fc075892f17d496199c)).
 Fill out the form with your Northeastern email, and following options:
-- Select: I do not have access to Discovery.
+- Select: I do not have access to Discovery/Explorer.
 I am requesting a new account.
 - Affiliation with Northeastern University: Visiting Researcher (Greg says this answer doesn't really matter).
 - University Sponsor: Geoffrey Trusell
 - Gaussian: No (This is a specific program, if you don't know what it is, you don't need it).